pikulbrita/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clear, concise solutions that are easily maintainable and avoid unnecessary complexity.
 Remember, code is read far more often than it's written, so aim to make it as understandable and clean as possible."

 This quote from the polymath genius Leonardo da Vinci applies perfectly to the realm of programming.
 It emphasizes the importance of writing simple code that accomplishes its tasks elegantly and efficiently.
 Complex code may solve a problem initially but can lead to bugs, maintenance nightmares, and hinder collaboration.
 Thus, always seek to simplify your code without compromising functionality, as this will ultimately result in more robust and resilient software systems.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive for clarity and conciseness in your programs, as it not only makes your codebase more manageable but also enhances its robustness and longevity."

+Remember, every line of code you write is a liability unless it's absolutely necessary.
+Always aim to reduce cognitive load on future readers (including yourself), embrace modularity, and use well-tested libraries and frameworks when possible.
+The true art of programming lies not in how much code you write, but in how elegantly you solve the problem at hand with the least amount of complexity.